slimndap/TimberPhoton/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make the Timber plugin work with Jetpack's Photon.
-Once installed, all TimberImages will use Photon as a CDN and for image manipulation (eg. resize).
+Plug-in to use JetPack's free Photon image manipulation and CDN with Timber.

 == Description ==
 Make the Timber plugin work with Jetpack's Photon.
-Once installed, all TimberImages will use Photon as a CDN and for image manipulation (eg. resize).
+Once installed, all TimberImages use Photon as a CDN and for image manipulation (eg. resize).

 Requires the [Timber plugin](http://jarednova.github.io/timber/) by [Jared Nova](http://profiles.wordpress.org/jarednova/) and the Jetpack plugin with Photon activated.